How to Make Homemade Salami

 Next just stuff them into fibrous salami casings until they are full and smooth.
 Make sure you leave enough room at the end of each casing to clip them with a Hog Ring.
 The easiest way to do this at home is to use the Weston Auto Load Hog Ring Pliers

 With Salami we will want a longer link than we would with Bratwurst, something around 12-18" each.
 Either hang your casings on smoke sticks or lay on racks in your smokehouse or oven.
-Just be sure to leave a slight gap between the each salami.
+Just be sure to leave a slight gap between each salami.

 Thermal Processing & Smoking